 Reduce alcohol intake.
 One less beer a week makes a big difference.
 One less glass of wine counts.
 Avoid mixed drinks.
 Avoid punches.
 Avoid any drink with an umbrella or swizzle stick.

-Women who drank two to three alcoholic drinks were likely to eat as much as 30% more than those who were sober (Obesity journal).
+Women who drink two to three alcoholic drinks are likely to eat as much as 30% more than those who are sober (Obesity journal).

 Shop the outside walls of most grocery stores (but avoid the bakery!).
 That’s where the vegetables are.
 And the fruits.
 And the fishes.
 Buy few packaged and canned goods.

 Buy frozen vegetables.
-When you need something quick to replace your normal fresh fruits and vegetables, cook with frozen vegies.
-With frozen vegies, a little cheese or leftover chicken, and a few seasonings, you can have a quick meal in just minutes — much faster than take-out.
+When you need something quick to replace your normal fresh fruits and vegetables, cook with frozen veggies.
+With frozen veggies, a little cheese or leftover chicken, and a few seasonings, you can have a quick meal in just minutes — much faster than take-out.
 Much faster than delivery.
 Much faster than so-called fast food.

 Cut back on sugar and salt.
 Salt makes your body retain water weight.
 Sugar simply adds way too many calories while also throwing your endocrine system and more out of whack.

 Don’t just cut out white sugar.
 Be alert to all the other ways that sugar and sugar substitutes hide in your food: http://celebrityweightlosstips.com/robert-lustig-56-names-for-sugar